 What You Will Learn

-- Understand and identify various life cycle development models and determine which method or combination of methods should be applied to a project in the initiation and planning phases.
+- Identify various life cycle development models and determine which method or combination of methods should be applied to a project in the initiation and planning phases.

 - Apply various agile principles to resolve common project management challenges during project execution.